ut21/blog/raytracingblog.md

 }
 ```

-This outputs a double cone, corresponding to positive and negative $t$'s.
+This outputs a double cone, corresponding to positive and negative /t/'s.
 We can change this by using `z_max` and `z_min` like we did for cylinder (code in comments, add 2 remaining parameters to the function).

 The `colorCone()` function is nearly identical.
 You can find it on the GitHub repo.